David E. Tolchinsky

 - Splash Magazine, June 22, 2016, “The creators and actors of ‘Sick by Seven' Review- interviews about the profound and the personal nature of this project” by Debra Davy

-- Splash Magazine, June 8, 2016, “ ‘Sick by Seven’ Preview- an upcoming A Red Orchid Theatre incubator series and an interview with auteur/ Professor David E. Tolchinsky” by Debra Davy
+- Splash Magazine, June 8, 2016, “‘Sick by Seven' Preview- an upcoming A Red Orchid Theatre incubator series and an interview with auteur/ Professor David E. Tolchinsky” by Debra Davy

 - Broadway World, May 6, 2016, “Sick by Seven Set for a Red Orchid Theatre's Incubator Series”

-Concerning The Coming of Age (short film written and produced by Tolchinsky):
+For The Coming of Age (short film written and produced by Tolchinsky):

-Concerning Where’s the Rest of Me? (one-act play written by Tolchinsky):
+For Where's the Rest of Me? (one-act play written by Tolchinsky):

 - Broadway World, February 26, 2015, “Northwestern Professor David E. Tolchinsky Named Best Director at Theatre Festival”